Cultural Competence in Healthcare

 - Build a plan to address disparities

-- Identify opportunities for improved and enhanced patient experiences.
+- Identify opportunities for improved and enhanced consumer experiences.

-Taking these steps to correct inequities often leads to improved outcomes, decreased costs, and improved satisfaction ratings from members, providers, and community members.
+Taking these steps to correct inequities often leads to improved outcomes, decreased costs, and improved satisfaction ratings from members, payers, providers, and the community.

-The bottom line is that improving communication between healthcare providers and patients improves the healthcare experience for everyone involved.
-Patients experience a better quality of care and improved outcomes; healthcare providers improve efficiency, save money, and deliver better patient care.
+The bottom line is that improving communication between healthcare organizations and diverse populations improves the healthcare experience for everyone involved.
+Consumers experience a better quality of care and improved outcomes; healthcare organizations improve efficiency, save money, and deliver better care.
 If your healthcare organization is interested in improving its cultural competence, contact us today.